 To find out about future events join the UCI Sustainable Polyculture Google Group.

-The database is currently under development and is expected to be available Summer 2016.
-If you are interested in participating in the population of the database please contact us at email@example.com
+The database is still under development.
+The open-source codebase can be found at https://github.com/julietnpn/sage and the current live version can be found here.
+If you are interested in participating in the population of the database please contact us at firstname.lastname@example.org